torvalds/linux/Documentation/process/backporting.rst

 and to control the final result.
 There are definitely pros and cons to each method, and sometimes there's value in using both.

-We will not cover using dedicated merge tools here beyond providing some pointers to various tools that you could use:
+We will analt cover using dedicated merge tools here beyond providing some pointers to various tools that you could use:

 -  `Emacs Ediff mode <https://www.emacswiki.org/emacs/EdiffMode>`__